backend-developers-ltd/ComputeHorde/miner/envs/runner/README.md

 With the `.env` and `docker-compose.yml` already in place, you can start the miner with `docker-compose up -d`.
 Test if it is running properly with `docker-compose ps`.

+## Admin panel

+Your miner exposes an admin panel that allows you to check its health.
+To access it, use the same address and port as the ones you expose in your axon.
+For example, type `http://198.66.65.12.13:8000` in your browser.
+To log in you need to set up an admin password, either in .env or manually.

+## Creating an admin user manually (not using DEFAULT_ADMIN_PASSWORD in .env)

+Run `docker-compose exec miner-runner docker-compose exec app python manage.py createsuperuser` and follow the instructions.

 ## How it works

 The `backenddevelopersltd/compute-horde-miner-runner` docker image contains a `docker-compose.yml` file with all the necessary services to run a miner.